ajoslin103/schematic/README.md

 - Right-click (or Ctrl+Left on macOS) + drag to pan.
 Mouse wheel to zoom (Alt/Option anchors zoom to cursor).
 - Grid renders in Fabric’s `before:render` and never mutates Fabric objects.
 - Coordinates shown by the grid invert Y for display; Fabric world coordinates remain standard.

+Schematic was based on the excellent original work of [IndoorJS](https://github.com/mudin/indoorjs) by [Mudin](https://github.com/mudin).